Villanova-AI/villanova_developers/docs/villanova10/tutorials/compose/digital-assets-tutorial.md

 ## Configure File Extensions for Upload

-The file types that can be uploaded to an Entando Application are defined on the server side of the App Builder, in the `entando-de-app` of a quickstart application.
+The file types that can be uploaded to an Villanova Application are defined on the server side of the App Builder, in the `entando-de-app` of a quickstart application.

 Two properties in `src/main/conf/systemParams.properties` specify the supported file types via comma delimitted lists: